Esri/arcgis-runtime-samples-android/java/stretch-renderer/README.md

 2. Create a `RasterLayer` from the raster.
 3. Create a `Basemap` from the raster layer with `Basemap(RasterLayer)` and set it to the map with `ArcGISMap(basemap)`.
 4. Create a `StretchRenderer`, specifying the stretch parameters and other properties.
-5. Set the stretch renderer on the raster layer with `rasterLayer.setRenderer(stretchRenderer)`.
+5. Set the stretch renderer on the raster layer with `rasterLayer.setRasterRenderer(stretchRenderer)`.

 ## Relevant API

-* ColorRamp
 * MinMaxStretchParameters
 * PercentClipStretchParameters
 * Raster